 Healthy forests act as natural carbon sinks, absorbing more carbon from the atmosphere through photosynthesis than they release through deposition in forest biomass, dead organic matter, and soil.
 Through this dynamic natural process, they support their ecosystem and play a substantial role in maintaining Earth’s carbon balance.
 In fact, their global vitality may be one of our most powerful defenses against climate change.
 Unfortunately, deforestation caused by clearcutting, illegal logging, and slash-and-burn agriculture hinders this natural function.
 Meanwhile, increases in the frequency and severity of natural disturbances like forest fires and pest infections, already influenced by climate change, exacerbate the problem.
 As all of these disturbances shift the natural balance, some forests can even become carbon sources, releasing more carbon than they absorb.
 That’s why we source our paper exclusively from a manufacturer that is committed to energy conservation, emission reduction, responsible forestry, and climate change mitigation.

 Paper production is resource and energy intensive.
 Through careful selection, we’ve found a paper vendor with a reputation for environmental leadership.
 To minimize emissions from their paper mills, our supplier has built state-of-the-art steam plants.
 In addition, 100% of the electricity used in their manufacturing operations is matched with Renewable Energy Credits (RECs) from Green-e® certified windpower projects.
 They also offset a portion of the thermal energy they use by purchasing carbon credits, which fund renewable energy and emission-reduction projects.
 We hope they’ll continue to expand this initiative and shift toward totally carbon neutral production with a net zero climate impact.
 As for us, recent studies have found that e-commerce uses about 30% less energy than traditional retail.
 By only selling our products here on our site, we keep our energy consumption (and prices) much lower — and we intend to keep it that way.
 We put substantial effort, even as a small business with very limited resources, into making the best decisions possible when it comes to everything from raw materials to final packaging.
+Additionally, we neutralize shipping emissions on all order deliveries by funding promising climate solutions that pull carbon dioxide (CO₂) out of the atmosphere and store it.
+Emissions are calculated based on shipping distance, package weight, and mode of transportation.
 We will continually examine our business with the objective of improving, and look forward to expanding our social and environmental stewardship as we grow.